Vaccine Reporting Systems - You Have Options!

 - Doctors are refusing to provide medical care to children and adults who do not agree to get every government recommended vaccine;

-- Health care workers are being fired if they do not get an annual flu shot.
+- Employees are being fired if they do not get employer mandated vaccines.

 - Vaccine failures may not be reported.